torish14k/benfoxall8/README.md

 3. Create the configuration file \(**BUILD.gn**\) of the test module.

-    Create a  **BUILD.gn**  \(example\) compilation file in each test module directory.
-Specify the name of the compiled static library and its dependent header file and library in the compilation file.
+    Create a  **BUILD.gn**  \(example\) build file in each test module directory.
+Specify the name of the built static library and its dependent header file and library in the build file.
 The format is as follows:

     ```
     import("//test/xts/tools/lite/build/suite_lite.gni")